Crawl and summarize newsletter posts from Nonzero and the NZN Network.

 If the user provides args (e.g. /nznet nonzero 30d), skip asking.

-Otherwise, read ~/Documents/Projects/Nonzero/nzn-network.md and print a numbered list of all newsletters as plain text:
+Otherwise, read ~/Documents/Projects/Nonzero/NZNet/nzn-network.md and print a numbered list of all newsletters as plain text:

 Which newsletter(s)?
 Reply with numbers (e.g. "1", "1,3,5", or "all")